Terraform Plan -out: Powerful Tool for Debugging & Testing

 terraform plan -out=tfplan.json -input=false -lock=false -no-color -detailed-exitcode

-Generates the plan in JSON format without user input, locking, color, and with a detailed exit code.
+Generates the plan in JSON format without user input, locking, or color and with a detailed exit code.

-Generate Plan Without Applying, and get a detailed exit code
+Generate a Plan Without Applying, and get a detailed exit code

 Bash